History of the mandolin: European lute beginnings

 A distinct European tradition of lute development is noticeable in pictures and sculpture from the 13th century onward.
 As early as the beginning of the 14th century, strings were doubled into courses on the miniature lute or gittern, used throughout Europe.
 The small soundhole shaped like a "3" or a "W", typical of Muslim-made instruments and seen in the Cantigas de Santa Maria illustrations on instruments played by Europeans, were not typical of European instruments.
-Instead the European instruments largely used a "C", "D" or "B"-shaped soundhole, or a round soundhole, which might be covered with a rose decoration.
+Instead the European instruments largely used a C-, D- or B-shaped soundhole, or a round soundhole, which might be covered with a rose decoration.
 The gittern is first seen in 13th century art.
 It developed into the mandore (French name) by the late 16th century and was known in German as the mandoer, Spanish vandola, and Italian mandola.

 Development in Italy, birth of Neapolitan mandolin

 When the word "mandolin" is said in the 21st century, it usually refers to an instrument with 8 strings tuned in fifths, such as the Neapolitan mandolin or the American bluegrass mandolin.
-It is also commonly thought that mandolino is diminutive of mandola, and that therefore the mandolino was a smaller development of the mandola.
+It is also commonly thought that mandolino is a diminutive of mandola, and that therefore the mandolino was a smaller development of the mandola.

-The path from mandola to our modern mandolin was not so simple; in the late 19th and early 20th centuries, there were varieties of mandolin with different characteristics.
-As historians sorted instruments and traditions, it became understood that our current mandolin may not be a true descendant of the mandola, or else it may be a blending of instrument-making traditions.
+The path from mandola to the modern mandolin was not simple; in the late 19th and early 20th centuries, there were varieties of mandolin with different characteristics.
+As historians sorted instruments and traditions, it became understood that the current mandolin may not be a true descendant of the mandola, and that it may represent a blending of instrument-making traditions.

-The mandore or mandola of the 16th and 17th centuries was not a final form.
-In Northern Italy the Italians, redesigned it.
-The mandola had a flat soundboard with glued on bridge, peg box "angled backwards" and "lateral tuning pegs."
-The new little mandola or mandolino was smaller and retained the flat soundboard and glued on bridge.
-This was the instrument called the little mandola or "mandolino."
-From it came the Milanese mandolin and later the Lombardy mandolin, both instruments having the glued on bridge.
+The mandore or mandola of the 16th and 17th centuries was not the final form.
+It was redesigned in Northern Italy.
+The mandola had a flat soundboard with glued-on bridge, a peg box angled backwards, and lateral tuning pegs.
+The new instrument was smaller but retained the flat soundboard with glued-on bridge, and was called the little mandola or "mandolino."
+From it came the Milanese mandolin and later the Lombardy mandolin, with both instruments keeping the glued-on bridge.
 The catgut-strung mandolino and later Milanese and Lombardy mandolins were strung in 4, 5 or 6 courses tuned in fourths: e′–a′–d″–g″, b–e′–a′–d″–g″ or g–b–e′–a′–d″–g″, and played finger-style.